sofiaaj/Flicks/README.md

 The following **required** functionality is completed:

-* [X ] User can **scroll through current movies** from the Movie Database API
+* [X] User can **scroll through current movies** from the Movie Database API

 The following **stretch** features are implemented:

 * [ ] For each movie displayed, user can see the following details:
-  * [ X] Title, Poster Image, Overview (Portrait mode)
+  * [X] Title, Poster Image, Overview (Portrait mode)
-  * [ X] Title, Backdrop Image, Overview (Landscape mode)
+  * [X] Title, Backdrop Image, Overview (Landscape mode)
-* [X ] Display a nice default [placeholder graphic](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#advanced-usage) for each image during loading
+* [X] Display a nice default [placeholder graphic](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#advanced-usage) for each image during loading
-* [ X] Allow user to view details of the movie including ratings and popularity within a separate activity
+* [X] Allow user to view details of the movie including ratings and popularity within a separate activity
-* [X ] Improved the user interface by experimenting with styling and coloring.
+* [X] Improved the user interface by experimenting with styling and coloring.
-* [ X] Apply rounded corners for the poster or background images using [Glide transformations](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#transformations)
+* [X] Apply rounded corners for the poster or background images using [Glide transformations](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#transformations)
 * [ ] Apply the popular [Butterknife annotation library](http://guides.codepath.org/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
-* [ ] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.
+* [X] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.

 The following **additional** features are implemented:

-* [ x] Created a logo and made a splash screen
+* [x] Created a logo and made a splash screen
-* [ x] Got reviews from a separate path in movieDB and displayed it in details page
+* [x] Got reviews from a separate path in movieDB and displayed it in details page

 ## Video Walkthrough